 The NYT study illustrates Stoll’s trend of Digital Snacking, where people are looking for quick, funny, interesting, pretty, shocking, engaging snippets of data that they can digest quickly and easily.
 Martin calls it, “The One Thumb Rule.”
 That is, information you can find on social media with one click of your thumb on your mobile device.
 If you can’t get to the interesting piece with one click while you’re waiting for elevator or sitting at a red light, you’ll go somewhere else for your ‘fix.’

 3. Complaintvertising.
 Finally, Martin told us about Complaintvertising.
-His example was the traveler who felt so mistreated by British Airways that he spent $1,000 on to send a negative tweet to people who follow the airline that told readers not to fly BA because “their is horrendous.”
-BA's response?
+His example was the traveler who felt so mistreated by British Airways that he spent $1,000 on Twitter to send a negative tweet to people who follow the airline that told readers not to fly BA because “their customer service is horrendous.”
+BA’s response?
 They wrote back to say that their Twitter feed is managed from 9 AM to 5 PM, Greenwich Mean Time.

 Complaintvertising means that the days of worrying about what people say about you on Trip Advisor or Yelp is over.
 With those sites, at least your potential customers have to go look up what people have said about you.
 But with complaintvertising, negative messages will be sent to the interested parties without them even asking for it.
-Imagine how this will your digital social media strategy.
+Imagine how this will change your digital social media strategy.

-All three of these new social media trends are just little speed bumps in the world's mad dash into the brave new world of online marketing.
-But they're indicative of what you should be paying attention to as you build your business online and off.
+All three of these new social media trends are just little speed bumps in the advertising world’s mad dash into the brave new world of online marketing.
+But they’re indicative of what you should be paying attention to as you build your business online and off.